cassini1010/documentations/docs/Python/Numpy.md

 # Numpy

-`random` module in python uses Mersenne twister algo to generate random numbers.
+`random` module in Python uses the Mersenne Twister algorithm to generate random numbers.

-`numpy` uses a more efficient PCG algo.
+The `numpy` library uses a more efficient PCG (Permuted Congruential Generator) algorithm.

-## Basic way of creating array
+## Creating a basic array

 ```python
 import numpy as np